 And the Romans were into major construction of magnificent buildings and a system of roads so people could travel from the farthest reaches of the Empire back to mother Rome.
 This made travel and communication between towns much easier along those roadways.
 Paul and the other missionaries of the first century utilized those roads for their travel as well as the many shipping options available to them for sea travel.

 Through the activity of the Romans, God was at work in the background to prepare the way for answering the prayers of all people for deliverance.
+Part of His work was to provide the environment in which His Son Jesus would be born and live.

-Jesus was born into this environment.
 But babies must grow up.
 This takes time.

 Thirty years before the Jewish people as a nation finally heard from God again, He was at work in another way.
 The angel Gabriel delivered the message to two people that their sons would be the ones through whom God would answer the prayers of His people for deliverance.